calsim113/Microsoft_AZ204/notes.md

 - Encryption at rest
 	- In memory data is not encrypted
 	- With premium Tiers you can enable data persistence, which allow you to keep a back-up on a database, which is then encrypted at rest.

+#### Microsoft Learn

+##### Introduction to Azure Cache for Redis

+Azure Cache for Redis can help improve performance in apps that interface with many database solutions, including Azure SQL Database, Azure Cosmos DB, and Azure Database for MySQL.

+learn what the following Azure Cache for Redis use-cases provide:
+- Distributed cache: the distributed cache use-case in Azure Cache for Redis helps improve your apps' response times by copying frequently-accessed data to a cache.
+- Session store: your session-oriented apps require the ability to store and access temporary session data when users sign in and remain active on your apps.
+The session store use-case in Azure Cache for Redis:
+	- Manages up to hundreds of thousands of simultaneous users.
+	- Makes data-replication options available to help provide for maximum reliability.
+	- Helps reduce costs, as it's typically more cost-effective and scalable than alternative database or storage options.
+- Message broker: Azure Cache for Redis can implement a publish/subscribe or queue architecture that can help enable fast and reliable communication between these microservices.
+The Azure Cache for Redis message broker:
+	- Provides a temporary data store with minimal overhead and cost.
+	- Supports TLS encryption for data in transit.
+	- Provides network isolation for secure communication between your services.
+- Cloud migration

 ### 4.2 Instrument solutions to support monitoring and logging

 #### Pluralsight